Protecting Against SQL injection attacks

 which results in a similar query:

-select email from users where email = 'someone@somewhere.com' or 1 = 1--'
+SELECT email FROM users WHERE email = 'someone@somewhere.com' or 1 = 1--'

-where the SQL engine will ignore the quote after -- as it is a comment, and the or 1 = 1 provides the same result as above, i.e., all rows in the users table are returned.
+provides the same result as above, that is, all rows in the users table are returned.

-Depending on the database, the SQL injector may have to try using " or ' as the quote character, as there is some variation across databases in quote usage.
+as the quote character, as there is some variation across databases in quote usage.

 Making use of multiple statements

-someone@somewhere.com'; select '1
+someone@somewhere.com'; SELECT '1

 and the database executes: